Aatti13/Text-To-Speech-IO/README.md

 # Text-To-Speech-IO
-Text To Speech App using Python
+Text To Speech App using Python\n
 (a).
-Voices of Man and Woman.....Or could randomly choose between the 2.
-(b).
-Different Speeds --> from 0.25x all the way upto 2x.
-(c).
-Download the audio file of the text to speech.
+Voices of Man and Woman.....Or could randomly choose between the 2 (b).
+Different Speeds --> from 0.25x all the way upto 2x (c).
+Download the audio file of the text to speech

 # Credits